-The Khmer Rouge regime arrested and executed professionals, intellectuals, and anyone suspected of connections with the former Cambodian government or any foreign governments.
-Ethnic Vietnamese (Vietnamese Cambodians), Thai, Chinese (except those in the Khmer Rouge), Chams (Muslim Cambodians), Cambodian Christians, and the Buddhist monkhood were the demographic targets of persecution.
+The Khmer Rouge regime arrested and executed professionals, intellectuals, and others suspected of connections with the former Cambodian government or any foreign governments.
+Ethnic Vietnamese (Vietnamese Cambodians), Thai, Chinese (except Khmer Rouge), Chams (Muslim Cambodians), Cambodian Christians, and the Buddhist monkhood were the demographic targets of persecution.
 As a result, Pol Pot is sometimes described as the Hitler of Cambodia and a genocidal tyrant.

 “Not only did the Khmer Rouge massacre their own people, they tried to destroy the heart of the country and its religious beliefs.”

-To show respect, visitors remain silent during the walking tour of these horrific killing fields.
-Choeungek Genocidal Center consists of a signed 18-point audio stop list (click on photos of the attached signs to read some of the inscriptions) which includes history, music, and graphic details of the Khmer Rouge genocide.
-The process begins with the truck stop where the Khmer Rouge unloaded innocent, blindfolded victims on their way to execution.
+To show respect, visitors are silent during walking tours of the killing fields.
+Choeungek Genocidal Center tours consist of a signed 18-point audio stop list (click on photos of the signs to read inscriptions) which includes history, music, and graphic details of the Khmer Rouge genocide.
+The process begins with a truck stop where the Khmer Rouge unloaded innocent, blindfolded victims on their way to execution.